2020: INFINITE RECHARGE

-Awards: Creativity Award sponsored by Xerox, 2x Gracious Professionalism Award (At district level and regional level), Hopper Division Semi Finalist
+Awards: Creativity Award sponsored by Xerox, Gracious Professionalism Award (At district level and regional level), Hopper Division Semi Finalist

 One of the most exciting games yet!
 Drawing heavily from the steampunk subculture, 2017’s game Steamworks has teams competing to be the first to take off in an airship carrying human “pilots.”
 Robots compete to score modified Wiffle balls as fuel, and to bring plastic gears to the human players so that they may complete their airship.

 This year was the first time our team has ever qualified for not only for District Championships, but also the World Championships, based solely on our robot’s performance.
 Our team made it all the way to semifinals in the Hopper Division at Houston, and we hope to push ourselves even in 2018.

 Awards: District Championship Points Qualifying Team, Imagery Award in Honor of Jack Kamen, Team Spirit Award